-3.2.1.10 MARINE MAMMAL INTERACTIONS IN THE AMERICAN SAMOA LONGLINE FISHERY from the PIRO Observer Program Annual Status Reports and are for monitoring purposes.
+3.2.3.4 MARINE MAMMAL INTERACTIONS IN THE AMERICAN SAMOA LONGLINE FISHERY

+Table 75 summarizes the incidental take data of marine mammals from 2006 to 2017 in the American Samoa longline fishery.
+The incidental take data in this section were compiled from the PIRO Observer Program Annual Status Reports and are for monitoring purposes.
 Reported interactions listed in these tables reflect all observed interactions, including mortalities, serious injuries, and non-serious injuries.
 Refer to the most recent SARs for mortality and serious injury estimates and stock-specific abundance estimates and geographic range.
 Many of these interactions have been further examined by NMFS, and updated information necessary for any data analyses is available from PIFSC.
-Observed take data were expanded to represent the estimated number of incidental takes for the entire fishery using a standard expansion factor estimate (EF Est. = 100/% observer coverage # takes).
+Observed take data were expanded to represent the estimated number of incidental takes for the entire fishery using a standard expansion factor estimate (EF Est. = 100/% observer coverage \ # takes).